Maitreyee12aug/An-Interpretable-Framework-for-Multimodal-Rumour-Detection/README.md

 ## Citation

 If you use this code in your research, please cite our paper.
+DOI: 10.5281/zenodo.18804645

 ---